 - 1.6 The Group parish lies to the north west of Herefordshire on the Welsh border between Leintwardine and Presteigne.
 The landscape comprises of rolling wooded hills at the foot of the Welsh mountains to the Teme Valley.
 Border Group of Parishes comprises the parishes of Adforton, Brampton Bryan, Buckton and Coxall, Lingen, Walford, Letton and Newton and Willey. - 1.7 The Group is sparsely populated with just over 673 people, there are limited services and facilities. - 1.8 The Group parishes have a large number of historic assets.
 This includes Lingen Conservation Area, 16 Scheduled Ancient Monuments, 22 Special Wildlife Sites, 14 Ancient woodlands and 1 Registered Park and Garden. - 1.9 The vision for the Border Group in 2031 is set out in a detailed Vision Statement.'
-The sparsely populated and peripheral area forming Border Group of Parishes comprises communities within a strong sense of seeking to work together for mutual support; maintaining its social fabric; and promoting a resilient local economy; but recognising and respecting each has its own distinct character formed by its heritage, environment and sense of community' - 1.10 The 5 NDP objectives which underpin this vision are: - To increase the supply of homes for local people, especially for young families, ensuring the resultant development in accommodated in ways that retain the rural character of the villages concerned. - 2) To encourage diversification within the rural economy of the group parish through supporting tourism, broadening the base of agricultural businesses and creating a balance between providing homes and jobs.
-Measures to make the best use of the area's heritage and landscape, providing broadband and improved telecommunications,
+The sparsely populated and peripheral area forming Border Group of Parishes comprises communities within a strong sense of seeking to work together for mutual support; maintaining its social fabric; and promoting a resilient local economy; but recognising and respecting each has its own distinct character formed by its heritage, environment and sense of community' - 1.10 The 5 NDP objectives which underpin this vision are: - 1) To increase the supply of homes for local people, especially for young families, ensuring the resultant development in accommodated in ways that retain the rural character of the villages concerned. - 2) To encourage diversification within the rural economy of the group parish through supporting tourism, broadening the base of agricultural businesses and creating a balance between providing homes and jobs.
+Measures to make the best use of the area's heritage and landscape, providing broadband and improved telecommunications, supporting home working and producing local energy through alternative crops should be given high priority.

-- supporting home working and producing local energy through alternative crops should be given high priority. - 3) To increase road safety, particularly on main roads, reduce the harmful effects of heavy traffic on country lanes and address surface water flooding on the local highway. - 4) To improve access to local health and educational service - 5) To maintain the character of the landscape and individual settlement within the Group of Parishes, and in particular to reduce pressure on Lingen Conservation Area by directing development, where appropriate, to the edges of the village.
-In additional to utilise any suitable brownfield sites especially where they enhance neutral or negative features within the village, and ensuring potentially harmful forms of development, for example locating workshops where they will not affect the character, appearance and tranquilly of the villages and particularly in Lingen Conservation Area.
+- 3) To increase road safety, particularly on main roads, reduce the harmful effects of heavy traffic on country lanes and address surface water flooding on the local highway. - 4) To improve access to local health and educational service - 5) To maintain the character of the landscape and individual settlement within the Group of Parishes, in particular by reducing pressure on Lingen Conservation Area through directing development, where appropriate, to the edges of the village; by utilising suitable brownfield sites especially where this enhance neutral or negative features within the village, and by avoiding potentially harmful forms of development will may affect the character, appearance and tranquilly of the villages.